-After 40 years of quietly working to rescue thousands of oiled birds and animals around the world, in 2010 Jay Holcomb became something of a celebrity during the Deepwater Horizon oil spill, thanks to news coverage of bird rehabilitation efforts in the Gulf.
+After 40 years of quietly working to rescue thousands of oiled birds and animals around the world, in 2010 Jay Holcomb became nationally known during the Deepwater Horizon oil spill, thanks to news coverage of bird rehabilitation efforts in the Gulf.
 That year, he was also named Oceana’s Ocean Hero.
 Here Jay discusses the influences that inspired his life’s work, and his International Bird Rescue’s motto “Every bird matters.”

 BN: Are you originally from the Bay Area?